oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 Detailed explanations of each type option can be found in Sections 3.2.1.1-12 of the [[JADN Specification](#jadn-v10)].

 The `minv` and `maxv` type options are distinctive in that they can apply to both primitive and compound types, with a different meaning in these two applications:

  - When applied to a primitive type (Binary, Integer or String), the `minv` and `maxv` type options constrain the *values* an instance of that type may hold.
 For example, the following specifies an Integer type that can be assigned values between `1` and `1000`:

 ```
 ["count","integer",["{1", "}1000"], "count of objects",[]]
 ```

  - When applied to a compound type (Array, ArrayOf, Map, MapOf, Record), the `minv` and `maxv` type options constrain the *number of elements* an instance of that type may have.
-For example, the following specifies a Record type that must have at least two fields populated, even though only one field is required (fields `_2` and `_3` are indicated as optional by the `["[0"]` type option):
+For example, the following specifies a Record type that must have at least two fields populated, even though only one field is required (fields `_2` and `_3` are indicated as optional by the `["[0"]` field option [see [Section 3.1.4](#314-field-options)]):

 ```
   ["RecordType", "Record", ["{2"], "", [